mediasp/hold/README.md

 ### map_hash_property and map_array_property

-### Lazy loading of properties using LazyData::Struct
+### Lazy loading of properties using ThinModels::Struct

 One of the downsides of decoupling data model classes from persistence concerns is that, because the model objects have no connection with the data source they came from, you may have to go back to the repository if you want to load additional properties or associations on them.
 This means that you end up worrying too much about exactly which properties to fetch eagerly at which point in order to ensure the right things are loaded.